top of page

 Some people claim there is “overwhelming evidence” for (any variant of) the Evolutionary hypothesis of Common Descent.
 However, by being selective—by ignoring disconfirming facts—one can also claim there is “overwhelming evidence” for Santa Claus too:

-• Advertisements will forecast his coming (predictive power);
+• Advertisements will forecast the coming of Santa;

-• then he appears everywhere at once.
-So, one can meet him in person;
+• So, one can meet him in person;

 But we all know: Santa Claus is just a make-believe.
 In the same way, the “overwhelming evidence” for (any variant of) the Evolutionary hypothesis of Common Descent is just selective—ignoring disconfirming facts—and is therefore unscientific.